exoplatform/exo-documentation/docs/API.rst

 See `REST API Documentation 5.0 <../../../PLF50/rest-api>`__ for more details.

-See :ref:`eXo Rest APIs Swagger Documented <SWAGGER.REST.APIS>` for more details.
+See :ref:`eXo Rest APIs Documentation <SWAGGER.REST.APIS>` for more details.

 **JavaScript API**